 To represent the effect of erosion on crop productivity, we opted for an empirical approach based on the dataset of 24 studies compiled by Bakker et al. (2004).
 This dataset is one of the most comprehensive meta-analysis available and evaluates crop productivity response to soil erosion for a broad set of environmental conditions, crop growth constraints, soil conditions and experimental methodologies.
+Only data from comparative-plots were included in our analysis as Bakker et al. (2004) pointed out that this method is the most appropriate to estimate erosion effects on crop productivity.
 This approach compares plots with different degrees of erosion but similar characteristics in terms of landscape position, slope and management practise.
-Crop productivity relative to non-eroding conditions were reported by Bakker et al. (2004) where a relative crop productivity of 1 indicates that there is no erosion-induced change in crop productivity, values smaller than one represent crop productivity losses and values larger than 1 crop productivity gains.
-In their meta-analysis, Bakker et al. (2004) discussed three functional forms of erosion-crop productivity relationships (Fig. 1): a rapid and non-linear decrease of crop productivity, a continuous and linear decrease, and a slow and non-linear decrease (Bakker et al., 2004).
-The empirical basis is relatively small, and the individual studies used by Bakker et al. (2004) clearly show that local environmental conditions can strongly affect the form of the relationship between soil loss and crop productivity.
-As a result, a generally applicable response 'model' does not exist.
-To tackle this issue, we use a broad range of potential trajectories that cover the scatter observed.
-We explore the full range of constraints form of soil truncation on crop productivity using the following equation:
+Crop yields relative to non-eroding conditions were reported by Bakker et al. (2004) where a relative yield of 1 indicates that there is no erosion-induced change in yield, values smaller than one represent yield losses and values larger than 1 yield gains.
+In their meta-analysis, Bakker et al. (2004) stated that three functional forms of erosion-crop productivity relationships are possible (Fig. 1): a rapid and non-linear decrease of crop productivity as a function of soil truncation, a linear decrease, and a slow and non-linear decrease due to reduction of water availability (Bakker et al., 2004).
+We explored the full range of constraints of soil truncation on crop productivity using the following equation:

-$$30 \quad Ydr = -\alpha \operatorname{Tr}^{B} + 1 \tag{1}$$
+$$Ydr = -\alpha \operatorname{Tr}^{B} + 1 \tag{1}$$

-where Ydr is the relative crop productivity, Tr is the cumulative soil truncation since the start of cultivation (m), $\alpha$ is the maximum crop productivity reduction and B is the power law exponent linking the relative crop productivity to soil erosion.
+where Ydr is the relative yield, Tr is the cumulative soil truncation since the start of cultivation (m), α is the maximum yield reduction and B is the power law exponent linking the relative crop yield to soil erosion.